kopia/kopia/site/content/docs/Getting started/_index.md

 Setting up Kopia via the CLI follows similar steps as the GUI, but obviously requires using command-line rather than a graphical user interface.

 > NOTE: This guide focuses on simple scenarios.
-More command-line features are described in the [command-line reference](../reference/command-line/) page.
+You can learn more about all the command-line features in the [command-line reference page](../reference/command-line/).

 #### Creating a Repository

 The first thing you need to do is create a `repository`.
-For a full list of supported types of repositories that you can create, see the [repositories](../repositories) page.
+For a full list of supported types of repositories that you can create, see the [repositories page](../repositories).

 To create a repository, use one of the [subcommands](../reference/command-line/common/#commands-to-manipulate-repository) of `kopia repository create` and follow the on-screen instructions.
 When creating the repository, you must provide a passphrase that will be used to encrypt all the snapshots and their contents in the repository.
 (As a reminder, Kopia uses [end-to-end zero knowledge encryption](../features#end-to-end-zero-knowledge-encryption), so your passphrase is never sent anywhere and it never leaves your machine!)

 **There is absolutely no way to restore snapshots (i.e., your backed up files/directories) from a repository if you forget your passphrase, so do not forget it and keep it secure!**

-> NOTE: Remember, before you use Kopia, you need to provision and pay for whatever storage location you want to use; Kopia will not do that for you.
-After you have done that, you can create a `repository` for that storage location in Kopia.
-For example, if you want to use `Backblaze B2`, you need to create a Backblaze account, create a B2 bucket, and get the access keys for the bucket; then you can use the [`kopia repository create b2` command](../reference/command-line/common/repository-create-b2/) to create a repository.

 As an example, if you want to create a repository in a locally-mounted or network-attached filesystem, you would run the following command: